hotovo/file-to-stash-project-demo/README.md

 ### Running on Studio <a name="runonstudio"/>
 Once you have imported this example into Anypoint Studio you need to follow these steps to run it:

-+ install Jira Rest Connector into Anypoint Studio [Installing connector](#installingConnector)
++ Install Stash Connector into Anypoint Studio [Installing connector](#installingConnector)
 + Locate the properties file `common.properties`, in src/main/resources
-+ Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
++ Complete all the properties required as per the examples in the section Properties to be configured
 + Update stash-project-input.csv from src/main/resources accordingly.
-Project key `MULETEST` should be replaced with some existig Project key in your JIRA instance.
+Project key `MULETEST` should be replaced with some existig Project key in your Stash instance.
 + Copy stash-project-input.csv from src/main/resources into your 'directory.source' folder
 + Once that is done, right click on project folder
 + Hover you mouse over `"Run as"`